MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 **Sensitivity Labels.** Although they can’t be used in DLP policy conditions, certain protection scenarios may be achievable through sensitivity labels alone, since they too can be auto-applied based on sensitive information types and prevent access per Sensitivity Label settings for a given label.
 If a robust sensitivity labelling scheme is in place (or planned), here’s where DLP should be considered as an augmentative protection mechanism:

-- DLP can prevent sharing of files vs. sensitivity labels, which can just prevent access, though email with a “do not forward” will block an email send, just like a DLP policy applied to the email would, assuming it was configured with an equivalent rule (this may change in the future with Unified DLP, which moves away from using Exchange Transfer Rules (ETRs).
+- DLP can prevent sharing of files vs. sensitivity labels, which can just prevent access, though email with a “do not forward” will block an email send, just like a DLP policy applied to the email would, assuming it was configured with an equivalent rule (this may change in the future with Unified DLP, which moves away from using mail flow rules. <!-- i think you meant Exchange Transport Rules.
+Anyway, this is the old naming convention.
+Don't use this.
+Use mail flow rules instead.
+All lower case, never use the acronym. -->
 - DLP has more granular levels of control in terms of rules, conditions, and actions.
 - DLP policies can be applied to Teams chat and channel messages whereas sensitivity labels cannot because they’re applied to documents and email.